 The pricing for Toon Boom Harmony is dependent on which version you buy.

-- Harmony Essentials is good if you’re just getting started.
+- Harmony Essentials is good if you’re just starting out.

 - Harmony Advanced adds bitmap painting tools and more support for a traditional hand-drawn workflow.